The PeleLMeX Model

 For the standard ideal gas EOS,

-Therefore, the divergence constraint on velocity becomes:
+The corresponding divergence constraint on velocity in this case becomes:

 However, it can be shown that